 Breathtaking natural landscape

 The Rofan mountains to the east of Achensee are craggy and soft at the same time.
-On the high plateau gentle climbs head up on lush meadows to the peaks, whose rock faces fall away sharply on the other side.
-The Karwendel mountains which lie to the west provide a special habitat for the wildlife and have the biggest concentration of Golden Eagles in the Alps.
+On the high plateau, gentle paths climb over lush meadows to the peaks, whose rock faces fall away precipitously on the other side.
+The Karwendel mountains which lie to the west provide a special habitat for the wildlife and have the highest population of golden eagles in the Alps.
 Nature Park Karwendel is the largest nature reserve in the Northern Alps and a Tirolean Nature Park.
 The flora and fauna in this sensitive environment are conservation protected, which means genuine adventures in the natural surroundings are guaranteed.

 ‘Quality hiking is on offer at Lake Achensee.
 The region has for many years been awarded with the Tirolean Seal of Quality for the high standard of the hiking paths.’